xpipe-io/xpipe/CONTRIBUTING.md

 Note that when any unit test is run using a debugger, the XPipe daemon process that is started will also attempt to connect to that debugger through [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme) as well.

+## Modularity and IDEs

+All XPipe components target [Java 22](https://openjdk.java.net/projects/jdk/22/) and make full use of the Java Module System (JPMS).
+All components are modularized, including all their dependencies.
+In case a dependency is (sadly) not modularized yet, module information is manually added using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info).
+Further, note that as this is a pretty complicated Java project that fully utilizes modularity, many IDEs still have problems building this project properly.

+For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
+The tested and recommended IDE is IntelliJ.
+When setting up the project in IntelliJ, make sure that the correct JDK (Java 22) is selected both for the project and for gradle itself.

 ## Contributing guide